Department of History

 - 1000-level courses

 Courses at this level are suitable for students in their first or second year of University (i.e. in their first 60 ch) and are open to Arts students and non-Arts students.
 Subject to general regulations, these courses may also be taken for credit by students in the upper years of their programs.
-They are general-interest courses, designed to introduce students to specific topic, and to develop their skills in critical thinking and effective writing.
+They are general-interest courses, designed to introduce students to specific topics, and to develop their skills in critical thinking and effective writing.
 Please note: students who are interested in pursuing a Major, a Minor or Honours in History, including students in their first year are encouraged to begin their studies in the discipline with a 2000-level foundation course, as discussed below.

 - 2000-level courses

-All history courses at this level are Foundation Courses, which are the recommended entry point into History for both first- and second-year students who are considering completing a Major, a Minor, or Honours in this discipline.
+All history courses at this level are Foundation Courses, which are the recommended entry point into History for both first and second year students who are considering completing a Major, a Minor, or Honours in this discipline.
 These courses feature weekly discussion groups, which are limited in size and give students the opportunity to develop communication skills and critical thinking.
 These courses also provide students with experience in analyzing primary sources, assessing different historical interpretations of key problems, and writing research essays.
-Students planning to minor, major, or double-major in History or to do Honours are required to complete at least 6 ch at this level, and are strongly advised to complete at least 12 ch.
+Students planning to minor, major, or double-major in History or to complete an Honours degree are required to complete at least 6 ch at this level, and are strongly advised to complete at least 12 ch.
 Subject to general regulations, these courses may also be taken for credit by students in the upper years of their program.
 Courses taken at other institutions and presented to satisfy the Foundation course requirement must be approved by the Director of Majors or Honours.

 - 3000-level courses